Increase engagement by using some of the platform’s built-in tools to communicate with your students and followers.

 Go Further

-- Teacher Tips: Use Discussion Announcements to Engage Your Community on Skillshare: This post on the Skillshare blog gives specific tips for when and how to use Discussion Announcements with your followers.
+- Teacher Tips: Use General Discussions to Engage Your Community on Skillshare: This post on the Skillshare blog gives specific tips for when and how to use General Discussions with your followers.